eznix86/fast-mail-linux/README.md

 ### Optional
 You can modify your .bash_aliases to change the name when executing.

-###How to use it
+### How to use it

 ```
 bash selmail.sh "Subject" "Message" files
 ```
 With quotes.

-Example of sending a simple mail
+Example of sending a simple mail without .bash_aliases

 ```
 bash selmail.sh "My project" "We have a meeting this afternoon,\nDon't forget the gift"
 ```

-Example of sending a simple mail with attachment
+Example of sending a simple mail with attachment without .bash_aliases

 ```
-selmail.sh "Homework" "Please find as attached my homework" ~/Desktop/homework.pdf
+bash selmail.sh "Homework" "Please find as attached my homework" ~/Desktop/homework.pdf
 ```